agustinpardolp/wispro-test/README.md

 # Available Scripts
 First, select Master branch and clone the repository.

-In the project directory "/client", run:
+In "/client" directory, run:

 npm install: To install all the dependencies, and then npm start: To run the app in the development mode

-In the project directory "/server", run:
+In "/server" directory, run:

 npm install: To install all the dependencies, and then npm start: To run the socket server (keep the server running)